Cooperative restores land to better than before

 Peregrine 'power rangers' take flight

 Associated Electric has successfully hatched peregrine falcon chicks from a nest box on the Thomas Hill Unit 3 emissions stack.
-These four chicks hatched in 2017 and are the fruition of a program that began in 2004 at the cooperative's New Madrid Power Plant to help restore the once endangered peregrine falcon.
+These four chicks hatched in 2017 -- the fruition of a program that began in 2004 at the cooperative's New Madrid Power Plant to help restore the once endangered peregrine falcon.
 It was later expanded to Thomas Hill.